shorepine/alles/README.md

 * ~~remove distortion at higher amplitudes for mixed sine waves~~
 * ~~FM~~
+* ~~should synths self-identify to each other? would make it easier to use in Max~~
+* see what you can do about wide swings of UDP latency on the netgear router
 * envelopes / note on/offs / LFOs
 * ~~confirm UDP still works from Max/Pd~~
 * ~~bandlimit the square/saw/triangle oscillators~~